josdejong/mathjs/README.md

     git clone git://github.com/josdejong/mathjs.git

+The project uses [jake](https://github.com/mde/jake) as build tool.
+To be able to run jake from the command line, jake must be installed globally:

+    sudo npm install -g jake

-The project uses [jake](https://github.com/mde/jake) as build tool, which must be installed globally.
-After jake is installed, the project dependencies can be downloaded using npm.
-Then the project can be build by executing jake in the root of the project.
+Then, the project can be build by executing jake in the root of the project:

     cd mathjs
-    sudo npm install -g jake
-    npm install
     jake

-When jake is executed, it will generate the library math.js and math.min.js from the source files, and will test the library.
+This will build the library math.js and math.min.js from the source files and execute tests.

+Alternatively, when jake is not installed on your system, the project can be build by running `npm install` in the root of the project. npm will then use a local installation of jake to build the project.

 ## Test